pretix/pretix-docs/docs/guides/products/index.md

 Then, open the :btn:Additional settings: tab.
 Under "This product creates a membership of type", select the membership you just created.
-By default, the next to "The duration of the membership is the same as the duration of the event or event series date" is checked.
+By default, the box next to "The duration of the membership is the same as the duration of the event or event series date" is checked.
 If you are selling multiple time-based passes with different periods of validity which do not match the duration of the event, uncheck the box.

 ![Page titled Modify product: Season pass, on the Additional settings tab.
 Under 'This product creates a membership of type', the membership 'Season pass 2027-1' is selected.
 The checkbox next to ' The duration of the membership is the same as the duration of the event or event series date' is checked.](../../assets/screens/products/product-creates-membership.png "Modify product: Season pass")